Pete McKee: Biography

-Later in 2010 McKee collaborated with fashion designer Sir Paul Smith, staging an exhibition of his work at Smith's Tokyo store.
+Later in 2010, McKee collaborated with fashion designer Sir Paul Smith, staging an exhibition of his work at Smith's Tokyo store.
 This saw the development of Teenage Kicks – a limited edition book celebrating the influence of music on youth fashion.
 Selected images were reproduced on Paul Smith clothing and bags specifically for the Japanese market.

-In June 2010 McKee opened a dedicated art gallery "A Month of Sundays" on Sharrow Vale Road in Hunters Bar, Sheffield.
-After a number of years the shop was renamed Pete Mckee.
+In June 2010, McKee opened a dedicated art gallery "A Month of Sundays" on Sharrow Vale Road in Hunters Bar, Sheffield.
+After a number of years, the shop was renamed Pete Mckee.

-2012 saw McKee being invited to take part in a special project from Warp Films, celebrating its tenth birthday.
-Pete was asked to re-create ten posters from ten of their iconic films, including Dead Man's Shoes, Submarine and This is England.
+About two years later, in 2012, McKee was invited to take part in a special project from Warp Films to celebrate its tenth birthday.
+McKee was asked to re-create ten posters from ten of their iconic films, including Dead Man's Shoes, Submarine and This is England.

 More recently, he has also painted several murals around Sheffield.

+In 2016, McKee was asked to design a limited edition record player with British manufacturer Rega for Record Store Day.
+Five hundred of these Club Rega turntables were created.

-In 2018 his collaborative show, ‘THIS CLASS WORKS’, sold out, with over 10,000 visitors coming to see this exhibition.
-2018 also saw Pete received an honorary doctorate from Sheffield Hallam University.
+In 2018, his collaborative show, 'THIS CLASS WORKS', sold out, with more than 10,000 visitors coming to this exhibition.
+In the same year, he also received an honorary doctorate from Sheffield Hallam University.

+In the Summer of 2019, McKee decided to tour a collection of classic McKee artworks to three new cities: Brighton, Birmingham, and Nottingham.
+The pop-ups only lasted for a few days with thousands of visitors at each.
+There were three posters created to represent each city and he also held book signings and 'in conversation' events to sold-out crowds at each location.

+Between 2021 and 2023, McKee was asked by singer and musician Rhoda Dakar to create the cover artwork for her album Version Girl and the single releases that accompanied it.
+Seven covers have been created all featuring Rhoda herself and were released by Sunday Best Records.